Best Best Reviews

 score is between 0 and 5

-Title VII of the Civil Rights Act of 1964 is a federal law that prohibits employers from discriminating against employees on the basis of sex, race, color, national origin, and religion.
+Title VII of the Civil Rights Act of 1964 is a landmark federal law that prohibits employers from discriminating against employees on the basis of race, color, religion, sex, or national origin.

 Key Features

-• Covers hiring, firing, promotions, and other employment practices
+• Covers hiring, firing, promotions, and other aspects of employment

-• Created the Equal Employment Opportunity Commission (EEOC) to enforce the law
+• Establishes the Equal Employment Opportunity Commission (EEOC) to enforce the law

 Pros

-• Helped advance civil rights and promote diversity in the workforce
+• Helps promote equality and diversity in the workforce

 Cons